What is the length of the M.S. in Analytics program?

 What is the expected class size?

-The fourth cohort will be approximately 45 students in size.
-In academic year 2015-2016, some MSAN classes will be scheduled in such a way that each week, students will attend two large class lectures (with all of their peers) and one of two smaller discussion sections led by the course instructor.
+The fifth cohort will be approximately 50 students in size.
+Beginning with the academic year 2015-2016, some MSAN classes will be scheduled in such a way that each week, students will attend two large class lectures (with all of their peers) and one of two smaller discussion sections led by the course instructor.
 These discussion sections will usually be focused on problem-solving skills, group projects, or additional examples.
 There are no teaching assistants leading class lectures or class discussions in our program.

 What does the class schedule look like?

 The schedule of classes is typically Monday through Friday from 10 a.m. until 5 p.m., with 3-4 classes running simultaneously each module.
 (A “module” is approximately half a semester.)
-One day per week is devoted to practicum work.
+One to two days per week are devoted to practicum work.
 The practicum starts in mid-October.

 What is the purpose of the analytics boot camp?